maximecb/uvm/doc/design.md

 This document discusses the design of UVM and explains the reasoning behind various architectural choices.

+## Overview

+UVM is a bytecode VM with a stack-based interpreter, which will eventually integrate a JIT compiler as well.
+It uses a Harvard architecture where the stack, code and data (the heap) are effectively 3 separate address spaces.
+The following sections go in to details to motivate these design choices and explain more about the architecture of UVM.
+You can find a list of supported bytecode instructions in (vm/src/vm.rs)[vm/src/vm.rs].

+Do note that the design of UVM is evolving and some architectural choices are not yet finalized.
+Changes will likely be made at various points to make the design more robust and also more flexible.
+Notably, the strategies to be used to support parallel computations are still completely open for discussion.
+Your feedback and ideas are welcome.
+We just ask that criticism be friendly and constructive.

 ## Design Goals

 UVM is designed with the following goals in mind.